Created Grace or Uncreated Light? Answering Lossky’s Objection

 For the reader who wants to go deeper, Catholic theology contains a third resource that has been remarkably underused in Catholic-Orthodox dialogue: the Scotist distinctio formalis a parte rei.

 John Duns Scotus posited a distinction in re — in the thing itself — between “formalities” that are nevertheless really inseparable, stronger than a merely conceptual distinction but weaker than a real distinction between two separate things.
-This was identified as the closest Latin analogue to Palamas’s essence-energies distinction by the 15th-century Orthodox theologian Gennadios Scholarios himself, who argued that had Aquinas known Scotus’s metaphysics he would have placed essence and energies in a formal rather than real or merely virtual distinction.
+This was identified as the closest Latin analogue to Palamas’s essence-energies distinction by the 15th-century Orthodox theologian Gennadios Scholarios himself.

-The Louvain theologian G. Philips, at the 1953 Chevetogne ecumenical dialogues, argued that Palamism “is not an ‘ontological’ distinction but, rather, analogous to a ‘formal distinction’ in the Scotist sense,” and called it “a typical example of a perfectly admissible theological pluralism” compatible with Rome.
-Mark K. Spencer, in “The Flexibility of Divine Simplicity: Aquinas, Scotus, Palamas” (International Philosophical Quarterly 57, no. 2 [2017]: 123–139), developed this into a full systematic argument that all three traditions — Thomist, Scotist, Palamite — can be reconciled within a coherent account of divine simplicity and creaturely participation.
+The Louvain theologian G. Philips, at the 1953 Chevetogne ecumenical dialogues, argued that Palamism “is not an ‘ontological’ distinction but, rather, analogous to a ‘formal distinction’ in the Scotist sense,” and called it “a typical example of a perfectly admissible theological pluralism.”
+Mark K. Spencer, in “The Flexibility of Divine Simplicity” (International Philosophical Quarterly 57, no. 2 [2017]: 123–139), developed this into a full systematic argument that Thomist, Scotist, and Palamite traditions can be reconciled within a coherent account of divine simplicity and creaturely participation.

 This is a permissible Catholic option.
 Rome has never defined that the Thomistic account of divine simplicity is the only admissible metaphysics of grace.
-The existence of the Scotist bridge shows that the disagreement between Catholic and Palamite theology is not a wall but a family of overlapping positions, several of which are closer to each other than either is to the popular caricatures.
+The existence of the Scotist bridge shows that the disagreement between Catholic and Palamite theology is not a wall but a family of overlapping positions.

 What the Objection Ultimately Establishes

 Taken honestly, Lossky’s objection establishes something real.
-The neo-Scholastic manualist presentation of grace — the Catholic manuals that dominated seminary education from Trent to Vatican II — did develop a technical vocabulary that differs significantly from Eastern theological vocabulary, and the difference is not merely terminological.
+The neo-Scholastic manualist presentation of grace did develop a technical vocabulary that differs significantly from Eastern theological vocabulary, and the difference is not merely terminological.
 The question of whether the formal cause of deification is a created quality or the uncreated God himself is a genuine theological question, not a confusion that dissolves on inspection.
-The Catholic and Orthodox traditions have real disagreements about how to articulate the mechanics of divine-human union.

 What the objection does not establish is that Catholic soteriology fails to reach its destination.